2024-learn/DevOps/DevopsBootcamp/artifactRepo-Nexus/notes.md

           - how many blob stored need to be created
           - with which sizes- you need to know approximately how much space each repo will need
           - which blob stores for which repos
-        - blob stores can be moved from one storage device to another but they cannot be split amd one repository cannot use multiple blob stores
+        - blob stores can be moved from one storage device to another but they cannot be split and one repository cannot use multiple blob stores
 - __Component vs. Asset:__
-  -
   - component: top-level folders
     - an abstract high level definition of what we are uploading
   - asset: the subdirectories under the components
-    - the actual phycial packages/files
+    - the actual physicial packages/files
     - 1 component = 1 or more assets
   - Docker format gives assets unique identifiers and calls them __docker layers__
     - these layers are individual assets